 - Students continually strive to improve the application of professional knowledge.

 - Students understand, uphold, and promote the ethical standards of the profession.

-- Students maintain competence while striving to improve the quality of his or her dimension of practice.
+- Students maintain competence while striving to improve the quality of their dimension of practice.

-- Students are accountable to the public and responsible for ensuring that her or his practice and conduct meet legislative requirements and the standards of the profession.
+- Students are accountable to the public and responsible for ensuring that their practice and conduct meet legislative requirements and the standards of the profession.

-- Students have the responsibility to protect the integrity of the Health & Life Sciences and Community Services Programs and the college community as a whole by identifying students who are dishonest and/or violate these standards.
+- Students have the responsibility to protect the integrity of the Health and Life Sciences Programs and the College community as a whole by identifying students who are dishonest and/or violate these standards.

 - Scope of academic integrity,

 - What types of behaviours constitute a breach of academic integrity,